mahlqvist/orions_pizza/README.md

 Open browser: [localhost](http://127.0.0.1:8000/admin/)

-Login and add types and sizes
+Login as admin to add pizza types and sizes